Rory Calhoun, Indian scout

 This officer is Major Ives, played rather well if a tad histrionically by Warner Anderson who on a good day had a slight John Hustonish tinge to his acting.
 He had been first class in the Gregory Peck cavalry Western Only the Valiant in 1951.
 He does something similar here.
 In the story he has been responsible for the Sand Creek massacre in 1864 (so he is presumably a take on the appalling Major Chivington), and now up in Wyoming the Cheyenne want their revenge.
 Especially so because Ives is breaking the treaty and building a fort.
 This makes Red Cloud and his lieutenant Fire Knife very cross.

 We never see Red Cloud but Fire Knife is a key actor and is played by a surprisingly convincing Lee Van Cleef, two years on from his High Noon debut and already a tried-and-tested Westernist in his eighth feature-film oater.
 Fire Knife is a sort of anti-Adam Reed.
 They are blood brothers and respect each other, even as enemies.
-FK gives Adam a bow his father had given him and this will turn out to be his undoing.
+FK gives Adam a bow and arrows his father had given him and this will turn out to be his undoing.

 The eponymous hatchet, by the way, is a message that Lee asks Rory to deliver to the major - it apparently means get out or we'll kill you.